MihailoKal/WebRepo/content/posts/Introduction.md

 Lastly I would possibly like if I could increase my chances of getting a starting career position within IT (specifically cybersecurity), by undertaking the studio.

 ************
+# My Skills
+> #### What key skills do you bring to the team?

+Currently, I believe that my key skills lie within my communicative ability as I’m easy to get along with and I believe that others can also communicate with me very easily.
+I also bring determination and hard work, as I always make sure to give my best effort to complete all tasks no matter what happens.

+> ### What skills do you want to develop?

+I want to really develop skills within facilitating within my group’s activity and becoming a leader in which they look too.
+I currently also would like to develop my technical skills and being able to discuss with my group members technical details to a high level of accuracy.

+************